dotnet-state-machine/stateless/README.md

 This can then be rendered by tools that support the DOT graph language, such as the [dot command line tool](http://www.graphviz.org/doc/info/command.html) from [graphviz.org](http://www.graphviz.org) or [viz.js](https://github.com/mdaines/viz.js).
 See http://www.webgraphviz.com for instant gratification.
 Command line example: `dot -T pdf -o phoneCall.pdf phoneCall.dot` to generate a PDF file.

+### Decorable

+The StateMachines behaviour can be decorated.
+The following decorations have been added:
+- InfiniteTransitionsDecorator - Infinite transistions are possible via this decorator taking into account that a method firing a trigger must return immediately aftering firing.

 ## Building